 - (i) PGCertPHC and PGDipPHC students require approval from the Board of Studies in Primary Health Care to enrol for this paper. (ii) This paper runs for the second half of second semester.

 Students who have completed an undergraduate degree in any discipline or recognised equivalent.
-Please contact William Leung, overall convenor, if you are considering taking this paper in 2019 in either Wellington or Christchurch
+Please contact your local paper convenor if you are considering taking this paper in 2021.

 - More information link

 - View more information on postgraduate studies in Public Health